Home Warranty Arbitration: Your Rights and How to File a Dispute

 See what plans you qualify for in less than 2 minutes

-This guide breaks down everything you need to know about home warranty arbitration: what it is, why companies use it, how to file, what it costs, and whether it actually works in your favor.
-You'll also learn when you can bypass arbitration entirely and what other options are available to help you fight back and potentially save thousands of dollars in disputed repairs.
+This 2026 guide breaks down everything you need to know about home warranty arbitration: what it is, why companies use it, how to file, what it actually costs under the latest AAA and JAMS fee schedules, and whether it works in your favor.
+You'll also learn when you can bypass arbitration entirely, what recent state enforcement actions (like the $11.8 million Arizona settlement against Choice Home Warranty) mean for your rights, and which alternatives can help you save thousands on disputed repairs.

 Key Pinch Points

-• Submit all evidence to the arbitrator at least 10 days before the hearing
+• Submit all evidence to the arbitrator at least 10 days early

 Trusted by Thousands